Locally Linear Convergence for Nonsmooth Convex Optimization via Coupled Smoothing and Momentum: Numerical experiments

-We demonstrate the performance of Algorithm \ref{alg:Algorithm1} (with $c = 0$) on four popular classes of problems studied in the machine learning and control literature: (1) regression problems for both combination of the $\ell_1$ and $\ell_2$ norms borrowed from~\cite{yang2011alternating,thrampoulidis2015lasso}, (2) the \textit{MaxCut} problem belonging to the class of semidefinite programming from~\cite{sahin2019inexact}, (3) the Nuclear norm minimization problem and its application in model-free fault diagnosis from~\cite{avron2012efficient,noom2024proximal}, and (4) $\ell_1$-regularized model predictive control from \cite{annergren2012admm}.
-To evaluate our performance, we compare our proposed algorithm (Algorithm~\eqref{alg:Algorithm1}) with the following methods from the literature: (i) Sub-gradient descent (SGD)~\cite{nemirovskij1983problem}, the standard optimization algorithm, (ii) Chambolle-Pock (CP)~\cite{chambolle2011first}, the state-of-the-art method for sparse regression, or the stochastic smoothing technique (stoch-smooth)~\cite{d2014stochastic}, a relatively recent method for semidefintie programming, (iii) Nesterov's smoothing (Nes-smooth)~\cite{nesterov2005smooth}, and (iv) Tran-Dinh (TD)~\cite{tran2017adaptive}, that is the closest in spirit to our proposed method.
 Note that {in light of Remark \ref{re: infty local strongly convex}, we use sharp convex functions in this study, and the simulations include examples that satisfy the sharpness property.
 An example of an $\infty$-locally strongly convex function is $\|\cdot\|_1 $.
 Using the definition of $\infty$-locally strongly convex functions and the sharpness properties of $\|\cdot\|_1$, there exists a neighborhood of $x^*$ where, for any $\rho > 0$, the function is $\rho$-strongly convex \cite{Polyak1987,liang2017activity,bello2022quadratic}.
 Several important prox-friendly functions fall into the category as well, including: $\|x\|_\infty$ and the Nuclear norm of matrices (see the tables "Prox Calculus Rules" and "Prox Computations" on pages 448 and 449 in \cite{beck2017first}).
 Additional examples, formed as combinations of such functions, are also discussed in the literature, for instance, \cite{liang2014local} considers the total variation, $\ell_\infty$-norm, $\ell_1-\ell_2$-norm, and the Nuclear norm.
 Indeed, the widespread applicability of these functions across various domains motivated us to include several numerical examples in this section.
 We would also like to highlight that the class of problems studied in this work encompasses several key applications in image processing, image reconstruction, system identification, and control.
 Specifically, in \cite{fu2006efficient}, the authors employ $\ell_2-\ell_1$ and $\ell_1-\ell_1$ optimization for image restoration.
 In \cite{chambolle2011first}, the TV-$\ell_1$ model is used for image denoising, while in \cite{wang2013dictionary}, the $\ell_1-\ell_1$ problem is applied to dictionary learning.
 Lastly, the $\ell_1$-Nuclear norm problem is employed in data-driven fault diagnosis control in \cite{noom2024proximal}.}